-It’s easier than ever for nonprofits to stay connected with the people who matter most to their organization.
+It’s easier than ever for nonprofits to stay connected with the people who matter most to their organization: their donors!
+But with so many channels to choose from, marketers must work strategically to meet supporters where they are and stand out from their peers.

 Benefits of email marketing for nonprofits